Create a customer contact

 Create a customer

 For one off customers, or if you don't want to import them, create new customer records from Contacts.

 Enter the business name for the customer.
 This is the name you'll see on all lists when selecting this customer.

 Enter the remaining details.

 If you don't know all the details yet, just enter the business name and save.
 All other details can be entered later.

 You always need an address before you can save an invoice for a customer.

-Use the following sections to choose which defaults to change and choose additional information to store about the customer or whe
+Use the following sections to choose which defaults to change and choose additional information to store about the customer.

 If you want to email your sales documents, make sure you add an email address as well.